enewbury/absinthe_quarry/README.md

 Check the `quarry` docs for all the available operators

 ### Sorting
-AbsintheQuarry allows you to add a `sort` argument to the quarried field, to sort by any field on the entity or field on an association
+`absinthe_quarry allows you to add a `sort` argument to the quarried field, to sort by any field on the entity or field on an association

 ```elixir
 defmodule App.Schema